 - Physically threatening a person because of his or her gender identity or expression or sexual orientation.

-stalking, or other forms of emotional, sexual or economic abuse directed towards:
+The use of physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual or economic abuse directed toward:

 - A current or former spouse or intimate partner;